How can marketing help with recruiting employees? There are a number of tactics that you can use to bring the right talent to your door.

 Since your website is mostly geared towards your customer, the Careers page is the only place focused on prospective employees.
-Be sure to communicate your benefits, promote open positions and what current employees love about working there.
+Be sure to communicate your benefits, promote open positions and highlight what current employees love about working there.

 - Showcase your culture through social media

 A social media presence is important for any business, especially for recruitment and retention.
 It’s where candidates may learn about your organization and culture, and works well for sharing culture-related content like employee features, office events or displaying commitment to the community.
 You can engage with potential job candidates while creating a positive experience for current employees.

 Also, encourage your employees to use social media to find candidates and share the content that your page shares.
 Consider training sessions for employees to teach them to build their online networks and how they can help you recruit candidates.
 TRG Marketing has led these “How To” sessions for several clients.

 - Reengage with past applicants through email and/or text

 How often have you reached out to a past applicant that did well, but ended up not being the right fit for that particular position?
 They may end up being a great fit for a different position.
 Consider sending a quick, personalized email asking to stay in communication.
 If even 10% respond, they may have just moved back into your hiring funnel.
 Also, take the time to respond to anyone who does reply.

 Another way to reengage is through text messaging.
 A Pew Research Center study shows 33% of American adults prefer texts to all other forms of communication – regardless of the sender or content.
 Texts are also more likely to be read than emails.
 The same process of asking permission, personalization and authenticity applies to texts and emails.

 - Build partnerships with local organizations and schools